 Marsha Anderson - Place 7 Retired General Employee

 Marsha Anderson, a City of Fort Worth employee from 1986 to 2010, was elected to the Fort Worth Employees’ Retirement Fund Board of Trustees in 2013 to represent all general employee retirees.
-She currently serves on the Audit & Budget, Disability and Investment Committees of the Retirement Fund.
+She currently serves on the Audit & Budget, Disability and Personnel Committees of the Retirement Fund.
 Marsha also is a member of the city’s Retiree Health Benefits Advisory Committee.